-I saw a kitchen hack for peeling mangos and I’ve started using it – it does work!
+I found this kitchen hack for peeling mangos and I’ve started using it – it does work!
 You’ll still have a few pieces that you’ll trim from the pit, but the rest is a cinch.

 How to Peel a Mango

-- Slice off each side of the mango as close as possible to the pit.
+- Slice off each side of the mango as close to the pit as possible.

 - Using a rimmed glass that’s roughly the same width as your mango slice, wedge the edge of the glass between the mango skin and flesh.
 Don’t be afraid to push a little hard to get it going.